Overview of the Southern Border Course

 There are three sources from which students will receive course updates and additional materials related to course content.

 Your subscription is automatic.
-You can access a listing of Required Southern Border announcements via b-space.
-Through Bspace, Professor Shaiken will communicate new required readings, course logistics, and miscellaneous announcements.
+You can access a listing of Required Southern Border announcements via bCourses.
+Through bCourses, Professor Shaiken will communicate new required readings, course logistics, and miscellaneous announcements.

 Center for Latin American Studies Facebook Page (optional and highly encouraged)